 Another important aspect of hair extension cost relates to its care and maintenance.
 You may need to visit the salon monthly for the proper care and upkeep of your hair extensions.
 A visit to the salon may cost you around $50 to $100.
-The amounts cited in here are generally the average values for each of the cost components.
+The amounts cited here are generally the average values for each of the cost components.
 Most extension methods are easy to master so it’s safe to do it by yourself.

-The price can easily escalate and can even run up to $5,000 if you plan to use the high-end and exclusive salons, like the ones frequented by known celebrities such as Jessica Simpson, Paris Hilton and Britney Spears
+The price can easily escalate and can even run up to $5,000 if you plan to use the high-end and exclusive salons, like the ones frequented by known celebrities such as Jessica Simpson, Paris Hilton, and Britney Spears

-Most hair factories will bankrupt within first year.
+Most hair factories will bankrupt within the first year.
 That’s how thin their profits are.
 Hair suppliers compete with one another and more often than not sell hair for a loss!
 Why?
 They believe in long-term success, will try to destroy competitors, but since there are so many new factories opening for business, these never survive long enough to reap the benefits.

 On average, retailers buy extensions for prices that are surprisingly close to the original selling cost.
 The trick here is to offer additional items and try to cover the costs.

 The average price of hair extension is about $80.
 You can get hair for as low as $30, assuming weight or length is not an issue.
 This is in accordance to thousands of our clients.
-Most women will buy 20″ length hair extensions weighting 100 – 150g.
+Most women will buy 20″ length hair extensions weighing 100 – 150g.